Danger

 ## Channels

-A quick rollup — for each of Telegram, Slack, Discord, and WhatsApp, you'll see either `Enabled` or `Not configured`.
+A quick rollup for engines that support messaging channels.
+For each of Telegram, Slack, Discord, and WhatsApp, you'll see either `Enabled` or `Not configured`.

 ## Skills